Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Main goals and related work

 Our theory takes inspiration from the substantial progress seen in unsupervised machine learning in recent years and specifically from contrastive predictive coding (CPC) \citep{Oord2018}.
 CPC trains a network (called {\it encoder}) to make {\it predictions} of its own responses to future inputs, while keeping this prediction as different as possible to its responses to {\it fake} inputs ({\it contrasting}).
 A key feature of CPC is that predicting and contrasting happens in latent space, i.e. on the output representation of the encoder network.
 This avoids modeling a generative model for perfect reconstruction of the input and all its details (e.g. green, spiky).
 Instead the model is forced to focus on extracting high-level information (e.g. cactus).
 In our notation, CPC evaluates a prediction $\bm W^{\mathrm{pred}} \bm c^{t}$ such that a score function $u_t^{\tau} = {\bm z^{\tau}}^\top \bm W^{\mathrm{pred}} \bm c^{t}$ becomes larger for the true future $\tau=t+\delta t$ (referred to as positive sample) than for any other vector $\bm z^{t'}$ taken at arbitrary time points $t'$ elsewhere in the entire training set (referred to as negative samples in CPC).
 This means, that the prediction should align with the future activity $\bm z^{t+\delta t}$ but not with the negative samples. \citet{Oord2018} formalizes this as a softmax cross-entropy classification, which leads to the traditional CPC loss:

 where $\mathcal{T} = \left\{ t^{t+\delta t}, t'_1\dots t'_N\right\}$ comprises the positive sample and $N$ negative samples.
 The learned model parameters are the elements of the matrix $\bm W^{\mathrm{pred}}$, as well as the weights of the encoder network.
 The loss function $\mathcal{L}_{\mathrm{CPC}}^t$ is then minimized by stochastic gradient descent on these parameters using BP.
-Amongst the many recent variations of this learning scheme \citep{He2019, Chen2020, Xiong2020}, we focus here on CPC \citep{Oord2018} because of (1) its algorithmic simplicity and (2) its more local variant Greedy InfoMax \citep{Lowe2019}.
+Amongst numerous recent variants of contrastive learning \citep{He2019, Chen2020, Xiong2020}, we focus here on CPC \citep{Oord2018}, for which a more local variant, Greedy InfoMax, was recently proposed by \citet{Lowe2019}.

 Greedy InfoMax (GIM) \citep{Lowe2019} is a variant of CPC which makes a step towards local, BP-free learning: the main idea is to split the encoder network into a few gradient-isolated modules to avoid back-propagation between these modules.
 As the authors mention in their conclusion, ``\emph{the biological plausibility of GIM is limited by the use of negative samples and within-module back-propagation}''.
 This within-module back-propagation still requires a separate feedback network to propagate prediction errors (\autoref{fig:plasticity} a), but can be avoided in the most extreme version of GIM, where each gradient-isolated module contains a single layer ({\it layer-wise GIM}).
 However, the gradients of layer-wise GIM, derived from \autoref{eq:cpc}, still cannot be interpreted as synaptic plasticity rules because the gradient computation requires (1) the transmission of information other than the network activity (see \autoref{fig:plasticity} b), and (2) perfect memory to replay the negative samples $\bm z^{t'}$, as mentioned in the above quote (see \autoref{appendix:gradient} for details).
 Overall it is not clear how this weight update of layer-wise GIM could be implemented with realistic neuronal circuits.
-The CLAPP rule, proposed in this paper, solves the above mentioned implausibilities and allows a truly local implementation in space and time.
+Our CLAPP rule solves the above mentioned implausibilities and allows a truly local implementation in space and time.